|Monthly Tech-Tip |

 Alternate Names: Carbondale Red Clay, C-Red

-Manufacturer says: C-Red is a fine grained, iron bearing, plastic clay.
-Great for throwing bodies or anybody where warm color and plasticity is desired.
+Manufacturer says: C-Red is a fine-grained, iron-bearing, plastic clay.
+Great for throwing bodies or anybody where warm color and plasticity are desired.
 Air floated.

 Physical data can be found on the link to the product information web page of the manufacturer.